adamlee-max/JALS-Compass/README.md

 This repo is an attempt to treat intelligence, balance, and survival as measurable and falsifiable.
 The real test is what survives sustained scrutiny.
 The system now runs in prospective mode.

+⸻

+Historical Materials

+Earlier stage summaries and historical proof receipts have been archived for reference.
+See `/archive/history/` for:
+- Stage summaries (Stages 1–6)
+- Proof receipts from earlier investigations
+- Previous README snapshots

+These materials are retained for traceability and reproducibility but do not affect the current research trajectory.